 Cape d'Or is one of the most photograhed places in Nova Scotia.
 A lighthouse on the edge of a steep cliff overlooking the beautiful Bay of Fundy.
-With accommodations available in the former lightkeeper’s house and a small restaurant and you have the recipe for an awesome vacation.
+With accommodations available in the former lightkeeper’s house, a small restaurant and you have the recipe for an awesome vacation.

 The road down to the lighthouse is quite steep and scattered with large rocks so you can’t drive down.
 It is not the easiest of roads to walk but the view at the end is well worth the trek.
 Don’t let it stop you, go for it!